QuantumOfThought/FinalProjectJeremyMcKowski-2/README.md

 ## Output

-This web-app allows users to view a real-time network monitoring dashbaord. of their home network.
+This web-app allows users to view a real-time network monitoring dashbaord of their home network.

-I've included a weather API to display weather conditions, using Accuweather.com
+I've included a weather API to display CVE for Ubiquit Systems Router so a user can see the latest Critical Vulnerabilities that may affect their network security.

 ## Authors